 What to do to study music in Cuba?

-Once the boys begin to formally study music, they have a rigorous system of evaluation by instruments and several theoretical subjects, in addition to the classes of Mathematics, Languages, Sciences, etc., which in the language of the music schools they call "de scholarship".
-At the end of each level, they do what is known as a "level pass", which consists of assembling, rehearsing, and playing a complete program that usually includes studies and works of the most complex that are capable of interpreting with the skills learned there.
-Only when - in addition to passing grade - this phase is approved, can formal music studies continue.
-Otherwise, they can be inserted at any time to the corresponding course in basic education.[relacionado id=’2671′]
+Once the children begin to formally study music, they have a rigorous system of evaluation for instruments and several theoretical subjects, in addition to the classes of Mathematics, Languages, Science, etc., which in the language of the music schools are called "schooling".
+At the end of each level they do what is known as a "level pass examination", which consists of assembling, rehearsing, and playing a complete program that usually includes studies and the most complex pieces that they are capable of interpreting using the skills they have learned up to that point.
+Only when this phase and the other school subjects are passed, the students will be able to continue their formal music studies.
+Otherwise, they can be inserted at any time to the corresponding course in regular education.

-If the child did not begin to study institutionally at the elementary level, he can join the middle level, provided he has passed the ninth grade of general training and passes the music entrance exam.
-In turn, to study the higher level, they must have successfully completed the average level of music (including the level pass test), and the Spanish and History entrance exams; or have completed the pre-university and pass the entrance exams of Mathematics, Spanish and History, in addition to the very rigorous ones of the musical specialty that it intends.
-Additionally, for this type of student who joins formal music education directly at the higher level, it is required that he be no more than 25 years of age and have an academic index equal to or greater than 85 points on average in the Medium level concluded.
-A Provincial Income Commission defines who is approved to begin studying the Bachelor of Music.
-This, regarding formal and institutionalized education, which is governed in Cuba by the National Center of Art Schools (CNEART) for elementary and secondary education, and by the Ministry of Higher Education (MES) and the Ministry of Culture together, for the upper level.
+If the child did not begin to study in the music school at the elementary level, he/she can join the middle level, as long as he/she has passed the ninth grade of regular education and passes the music admission exam.
+Also, in order to enter the higher level, they must have satisfactorily completed the intermediate level of music (including the level pass examination), and the entrance examinations for Spanish and History; or have completed pre-university and passed the entrance examination for Mathematics, Spanish and History, in addition to a very rigorous exam for the music specialty they intend to study.
+Additionally, the students who enter formal music education directly at the higher level, are required to be no more than 25 years of age and possess an academic index equal to or higher than 85 points as an average in the intermediate level.
+A Provincial Selection Committee defines who enters the Bachelor's Degree in Music.
+This, regarding to formal and institutionalized education, which, in Cuba, is governed by the National Center of Art Schools (CNEART) for elementary and middle school education, and by the Ministry of Higher Education (MES) and the Ministry of Culture, for the higher level.